 Stripe is finally here in Malaysia and you can actually use it.
-No longer just for beta testers or owners of a large websites.
+No longer for beta testers or owners of a large e-commerce websites.

-I wanted to use it because as it allows me to create online training courses with a subscription plan or a payment plan.
-With Paypal I couldn’t do it easily.
+I wanted to use it because it allows me to create online training courses with a subscription or a payment plan.
+With Paypal I couldn’t do it unless I use more software.

 All you need to do is to click “Activate Account” and answer a few simple questions.

-Details are the usual full name, address, NRIC, bank account, business name etc.
+As with any account the usual full name, address, NRIC, bank account, business name etc. is required.